 This project remodeled existing space to accommodate a restaurant and salon.
 Architectural, mechanical, electrical and plumbing upgrades were conducted to create a luxurious, new spa and salon.
 Architectural upgrades include an addition of a new jacuzzi, cascading water feature, and antique sculptures emanating style with a natural palette of color contrasting the clean essence of the spa.
 Mechanical, electrical and plumbing upgrades in the restaurant include a new package AC unit, a duct furnace, multiple exhaust fans, an emergency power transfer system and interior design modifications.

-Project consists of ground-up clubhouse, office facility, and multiple pods of buildings consisting of two and three bedroom units.
+Project consisted of ground-up clubhouse, office facility, and multiple pods of buildings with two and three bedroom units.
 Ground-up construction totaling over 51,000 sq. ft. of living space.
 Project also included extensive landscape construction.

 Project consisted of 40,000 sq. ft. ground-up YMCA complex which includes an aquatic facility with two Olympic pools, bath house, food facilities, gymnastic center and administrative office with large and small multipurpose classroom.
 Work also included, site work, utilities, parking, and street improvements.

 Project consisted of the installation of solar panels on the roof of the Janet Goeske Senior Center and construction of solar canopies for the parking lot to generate roughly 175 KW power to the building.
 The electrical also included the installation of inverter and transfer switch.
 Existing building was also seismically retrofitted.
 The project work had to be performed after hours with little or no disturbance to adjacent buildings and adjacent area.